ebabcock/PowerAfterChange/docs/articles/UserGuide.md

-The functions in `PowerAfterChange` are designed to be flexible and can be used with negative binomial and binomial distributions, and normal wiht and without log-transformation, but here we show the normal case with no log transformation for simplicity and to compare with power.t.test.
+The functions in `PowerAfterChange` are designed to be flexible and can be used with negative binomial and binomial distributions, and normal with and without log-transformation, but here we show the normal case with no log transformation for simplicity and to compare with power.t.test.